 Dr. Rabih Nehme

-Rabih Nehme is the associate chair of finance and accounting as well as an assistant professor of accounting.
+Rabih Nehme is the Director of the MBA program as well as an associate professor of accounting.
 He is a Certified Public Accountant and is currently a licensed member of the American Institute of Certified Public Accountants (AICPA).
 He holds a PhD in Accounting from the University of Durham.

 Nehme started his academic career at LAU where he finished his BS in Business Accounting in 2001 and MBA in 2004.
 He had begun his professional career at KPMG and PricewaterhouseCoopers (PwC), accumulating eight years of experience.

 He has also been involved in different assurance, audit and review assignments in Europe and the region, and has been a consultant and guest speaker for many enterprises.

 - Management and Construction Accounting